syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 * BMP
 * TIFF

-XlsIO detects the property as image when its type is System.Drawing.Image or byte [].The image can be formatted using following arguments
+XlsIO detects the property as image when its type is System.Drawing.Image or byte [].
+The image can be formatted using the following arguments.

 <table>
 <tr>